Spousal Support (Alimony) in Oklahoma: Rules, Duration & Modifications

 Enforcement through wage garnishment or contempt actions is possible.

-Since 2019, the Tax Cuts and Jobs Act eliminated the federal income tax deduction for alimony payments and ended taxation of alimony income for recipients in new divorce cases.
+Since 2019, the Tax Cuts and Jobs Act has eliminated the federal income tax deduction for alimony payments and ended taxation of alimony income for recipients in new divorce cases.
 This change makes negotiations over spousal support more complex, since both parties must now consider after-tax impacts.

 When a paying spouse fails to comply with a court order, Oklahoma courts can enforce payments through wage garnishment, liens, or contempt proceedings.
 Judges may impose penalties or even jail time for repeated nonpayment.